avocado-framework/avocado/docs/source/WritingTests.rst

 The reason Avocado uses those docstring directives (instead of real Python code) is that the inspection done while looking for tests does not involve any execution of code.

+For a detailed explanation about what makes a docstring format valid or not, please refer to our section on :ref:`docstring-directive-rules`.

 Now let's follow with some docstring directives examples.